maxyccc/basal-ganglia-oscillator-simulation/README.md

 | matplotlib | ≥3.3.0 | Colormaps and visualization |
 | cupy | ≥8.0.0 | GPU acceleration (optional) |

-## Contributing

-Contributions are welcome!
-Areas for potential improvement:

-- Additional neuron models (Hodgkin-Huxley, adaptive exponential, etc.)
-- More sophisticated plasticity rules (homeostatic, metaplasticity)
-- Network topology variations (small-world, scale-free)
-- Analysis tools (spectral analysis, connectivity metrics)
-- Performance optimizations
-- Documentation and examples

-### Development Setup

-1. Fork the repository
-2. Create a virtual environment
-3. Install dependencies: `pip install -r requirements.txt` (if available)
-4. Make your changes
-5. Test with both CPU and GPU modes
-6. Submit a pull request

 ## License

 This project is distributed under the MIT License.
 See the LICENSE file for details.

-## References

-- Leblois, A., Boraud, T., Meissner, W., Bergman, H., & Hansel, D. (2006).
-Competition between feedback loops underlies normal and pathological dynamics in the basal ganglia. *Journal of Neuroscience*, 26(13), 3567-3583.
-- Humphries, M. D., Stewart, R. D., & Gurney, K. N. (2006).
-A physiologically plausible model of action selection and oscillatory activity in the basal ganglia. *Journal of Neuroscience*, 26(50), 12921-12942.
-- Bi, G. Q., & Poo, M. M. (1998).
-Synaptic modifications in cultured hippocampal neurons: dependence on spike timing, synaptic strength, and postsynaptic cell type. *Journal of Neuroscience*, 18(24), 10464-10472.

-## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on the project repository.

----

-*This simulation is intended for research and educational purposes.
-It provides a simplified model of basal ganglia dynamics and should not be used for clinical applications.*